baites/baites.github.io/_posts/2029-01-01-median-of-two-sorted-arrays.md

 ## Formalizing algorithms

-I decided I needed to formalize my knowledge of algorithms.
-Although I have worked with them all my life, I never was *classically train* on them and I decided it was time for me to do so.
+I decided that I needed to formalize my knowledge about algorithms.
+Although I have worked with them all my life, I never was *classically train* on them, and therefore I decided it was time for me to do so.

-Although I am trying several things in this process that I might blog later in the future, the most important thing is to practice algorithms.
-I started looking at LeetCode[^1] for practicing algorithms and this blog is about the first **hard** problem I solved from that site.
+The most important step I am taking is to practice algorithms.
+I started looking at LeetCode[^1] for practicing algorithms, and this blog is about the first **hard** problem I solved from that site.

-I have not read the solution yet, although I believe it can be find on the site.
-I am giving you my word that I only look for the definition of the median of an array that I will discussed.
+I have not read the solution yet, although I believe it can be found on the site.
+I am giving you my word that I only look for the definition of the median of an array that I will discuss next.
 Once I am done posting the blog, I will read about other solutions or discuss it with people deep in algorithmic games.
-I will update the post later doing some comparison between solutions.
+I will update in another post making some comparison between solutions.

 ## Median of one and two arrays

-Before going to the specific problem we need to define what is the median of an array.
+Before going to the specific problem, we need to define what is the median of an array.

 > **Definition:** Given an sorted array \\|A[0..S-1]\\| where \\|S\\| is the array size its median is defined as:
 <p>%%